 The climate crisis is real, as is travel and tourism’s contribution to global carbon emissions.
 Therefore, it’s up to all of us – from the individual traveler to the big companies – to do their part.

-We hope to reduce carbon emissions — and our environmental footprint as a whole — each year by being selective about when and how we travel, both professionally and personally.
-This includes:
+We plan to reduce carbon emissions — and our environmental footprint as a whole — each year by being selective about when and how we travel, both professionally and personally.
+We also look at our work with the tourism industry and travelers as a way to advocate and influence behaviors.
+Our Climate Emergency Plan includes:

-- Much of our work and projects require us to be on the ground, so it’s unlikely that we will be able to avoid all flights altogether.
+- Aim to exchange flights for alternative transport or virtual options.
+Much of our work and projects require us to be on the ground, so it’s unlikely that we will be able to avoid all flights altogether.
 However, we will work with clients to see if it’s possible to use other options like virtual meetings or using alternative transport.
-However, if that is impossible then we will try and combine multiple projects, conferences and/or personal travel together into one trip so as to reduce the number of flights required.
+If that is impossible then we will try and combine multiple projects, conferences and/or personal travel together into one trip so as to reduce the number of flights required.

-- Prioritizing work with tourism brands, organizations and initiatives that are engaged in sustainable tourism, including a focus on both conservation/environmental protection and socio-economic benefits to local communities and people.
-Promoting travel experiences that invest back into the community and contribute to the local economy, conservation efforts and culture.
+- Prioritize work with sustainability-focused companies and organizations: This includes projects that have a focus on conservation/environmental protection, socio-economic benefits and cultural preservation to local communities and people.
+We will promote travel experiences and companies that invest back into the community and contribute to the local economy, culture, conservation efforts and projects that contribute to the reduction of carbon emissions.

-- Offsetting flights we cannot avoid by investing and supporting reforestation, tree planting or forest protection initiatives via the Trillion Tree Campaign or similar.
+- Offset flights we cannot avoid through carbon removal or tree planting programs.
+Although our priority is to avoid as many flights as possible, when it is required for us to fly we will invest into carbon removal and storage or support reforestation, tree planting or forest protection initiatives via the Trillion Tree Campaign or similar.
 Encouraging our community and readers to do the same.

-- Reducing carbon emissions as individuals and as a business, using tools like the Environmental Calculator (or similar) to understand and monitor the carbon footprint from travel, business and lifestyle decisions.
+- Reduce carbon emissions as individuals and as a business.
+This includes using tools like the Environmental Calculator (or similar) to understand and monitor the carbon footprint from travel, business and lifestyle decisions.
+In practical terms, this means aiming to eliminate single use plastics, choosing a renewable electricity provider for our home and office, using low-energy bulbs and electrical products, minimizing the use of printing and paper, and using bicycle or public transportation as much as possible for local transport.

 Want to get involved?